Persona Template: How To Create Buyer & User Personas

 Personas are a specific overview of who your customers are.
 From their age range, to their interests, to their buying habits.
 The fact of the matter is, no matter your product, the decision to purchase comes down to habits, emotional motivations, and reach.
 When you create user personas, you are effectively creating a content strategy and there are a number of ways this strategy can help your business produce more leads and connect more effectively with your consumer base.
-Other criteria that make up your personas might be personality traits, frustrations, and education level.
+Other criteria that make up your ideal customer might be personality traits, frustrations, and education level.

-There is no limit to what can go into a user persona and looking at your customer segments from these various angles will only help you in recognizing the best ways to reach them.
+There is no limit to what can go into a buyer persona and looking at your customer segments from these various angles will only help you in recognizing the best ways to reach them.
 Buyer personas tell a story and flesh out your potential customers beyond a number or statistic.
 They provide you with an accurate look at a customer that represents which can be applied to many other people.
 This is all based on data rather than assumptions you may already be making.

 A representation of a particular audience segment for a product or service you are designing – it allows you create an example of the kind of person that might be using your product or service and gives you an overview based on user research.